Difficulty: Medium, Asked-in: Microsoft, Google, Amazon, Yahoo, Samsung

 }

-Here is an intuition behind this algorithm: Since majority element occurs more than n/2 times, its frequency is greater than all other elements combined.
-Therefore, if we mark the occurrence of majority element as +1 and occurrence of any other element as -1, then overall sum of them would be definitely greater than zero.
-Think!
+The intuition behind Boyer-Moore Voting algorithm: Since the majority element appears more than n/2 times, its frequency is greater than the combined frequency of all the other elements.
+So, if we mark the occurrence of the majority element as +1 and the occurrence of any other element as -1, then the overall sum of these markings would definitely be greater than zero.

-Another interesting analogy to understand this algorithm: Suppose we have n number of people, each holding one element of the array.
-Then, whenever two people find each other that neither holds the same array element as the other, they sit down.
-Eventually, in the end, if anyone is left standing, then that element is the majority element.
-Since majority element occurs more than n/2 times, we can guarantee that this approach will always find the majority element.
+Here is another interesting analogy to understand this algorithm: Suppose there are n people, each holding one element of the array.
+Whenever two people meet who do not hold the same array element as the other, they sit down.
+Eventually, if anyone is left standing, that person is holding the majority element.
+Note: As long as the majority element occurs with a frequency more than n/2, we can guarantee that this approach will always find the majority element.

 There are many ways to think about why this algorithm works.
-One good intuition is to think of this algorithm as breaking input into a chunk of consecutive copies of particular values.
-Incrementing the counter corresponds to marking multiple copies of the same value while decrementing it corresponds to some other sequences of values, “canceling out” accumulation of values of a particular type.
+One good intuition is to think of this algorithm as breaking the input into a chunk of consecutive copies of a particular value.

 int majorityElement(int X[], int n)